By: Troy Murphy | September 2018

 We should seek knowledge.
-The process of discovery opens new doors, softens judgments, and invites compassion.
+A flow of small discoveries opens doors, softens judgments, and invites compassion.
 Friedrich Nietzsche wrote, “Growth in wisdom can be exactly measured by a decrease in bitterness.”
-Unveiling influencing forces behind mind and behavior, softens their personal impact, while widening empathetic understanding.
-We seek solutions rather than waste time with fruitless retaliations.
+Unveiling the contributing forces behind mind and behavior, softens the impact of biases by widening our empathetic understanding.
+We seek to adapt solutions, better matched with the complex system of life, rather than burning precious energy with fruitless retaliations.

-This process of discovery, gaining insight, decreasing bitterness, is never complete—there is always more.
-Our biology, social learning, and individual experiences construct our view of self.
-The changing view-of-self continually alters interpretations.
+The process of discovery (gaining insight, decreasing bitterness) is never complete—there is always more.
+Our biology, social learning, and individual experiences intertwine to create concepts.
+These concepts are a point reference—used to evaluate life; but also, susceptible to change.
+The blurred point of reference confuses judgments and alters predictions.
 This is the heart of complexity, multiple fluid parts acting and reacting in dynamic existence.
-We are not powerless or all powerful.
-Environments trigger unpredictable reactions but the self can also, at times, transcend environmental triggers.
-We can exercise some control over what we do, say and think, and with this empowerment, we become an active participant in our own evolution.
+We are neither powerless nor all powerful.
+Environments trigger unpredictable reactions, but the self can also, at times, transcend these external pressures, adapting to the changes while keeping focus on the long-term intentions.
+We exercise some control over what we do, say and think, and with this self-empowerment, we are an active agent in our own evolution.

-Life expands when we transcend the reactionary life devoted to the pursuit of comfy emotions.
-By accepting complexities—both known and unknown—they lose some of their disrupting powers.
-We still feel sorrow, grief, anger and guilt when confronted with ordinary struggles but instead of obsessive ruminations, magical escapes, or fruitless retaliations, we constructively move forward into the future.
+Life expands when we transcend reactionary actions, instead of devoting energy pursuing comfy emotions, we work towards a better life.
+By accepting complexities—both known and unknown—disappointments lose disrupting powers.
+We still feel sorrow, grief, anger and guilt when confronted with challenges but instead of obsessive ruminations, magical escapes, or fruitless retaliations, we constructively adapt and then move forward.